-And that calls for considerable creativity on all organisers’ part.
+And that calls for considerable creativity on all organizers’ part.

 Brainstorm fun activities, new methods to drive home a point, ways of creating involvement and more.
 You’ll be surprised at the innovative checklists of tips and ideas you come up with for your corporate event if you put your mind to it.

-3: Key tip: Be aware of what event participants really want
+3: Key tip: Know of what event participants really want

 Here’s a checklist of what attendees want from corporate events.
 See how you can work them into your show.
 Adapt these tips to your situation.